QuentinPerez/42-toolkit/srcs/libc/vector/README.md

-42-toolkit	C Vector
+Vector
 ==========

 ## Function

 	- init(t_vector *v_this, uint (*uf_realloc)(uint size), void (*uf_delete)(void *ptr))
-	  /* This function init structure t_vector */
+	  /* This function initialize t_vector */

 	- clear(t_vector *v_this)
 	  /* This function remove all elements */

 	- empty(const t_vector *v_this)
-	  /* This function return if vector is empty */
+	  /* This function return true if vector is empty */

 	- size(const t_vector *v_this)
 	  /* This function return size of vector */